renovatebot/renovate/readme.md

 - Relevant package files are discovered automatically (e.g. supports monorepo architecture such as lerna or yarn workspaces without further configuration)
 - Bot behaviour is extremely customisable via configuration files (config as code)
-- Use eslint-like shared config presets for ease of use and simplifying configuration
+- Use ESLint-like shared config presets for ease of use and simplifying configuration
 - Lock files are natively supported and updated in the same commit, including immediately resolving conflicts whenever PRs are merged
 - Supports GitHub (.com and Enterprise), GitLab (CE/EE), Bitbucket Server, Azure DevOps and Gitea.
 Bitbucket Cloud is also supported but considered in Beta until it gets the thumbs-up from more users
 - Open source (installable via npm/yarn or Docker Hub) so can be self-hosted or used via GitHub App